rob-ack/yabause/yabause/src/retro_arena/howtouse.md

 4. At the first time your game pad may not be configured.
 Select "Player1" and Select the game pad you are using and map buttons.

 5. Select "Open CD tray"
-6. Select "Close CD tray" then games list is shown up.
+6. Select "Close CD tray" then game list is shown up.
 7. Select the game you want to play.

 ## Configuration

-* In game configuration ...
-In game you can change these setting dinamically by selecting a menu item
+You can config your setting by selecting

-* Configuration files ...
-Configuration data is saved in "default.config" you can change settings directly to edit this file.
+### Resolution

+* Native ...
+Draws at the resolution of the device you are using.
+* 1080p
+* 720p
+* 4x
+* 2x
+* Original

+### Aspect Rate

+* Original ...
+Draws in the aspect ratio according to the internal settings of the Sega Saturn.
+* 4:3
+* 16:9
+* Full screen

+### Rotate Screen Resolution

+Increase the resolution of RBG(Rotate BackGround Screen)

+* Original
+* 2x
+* 720p
+* 1080p
+* Native

+### Use Compute Shader

+If it's checked, Compute Shader is used for generating hi-resolution RBG

+### Rotate Screen

+Rotate the screen 90 degrees for games such as Layers section